Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `lock`

-The lock settings of the service.
+The lock settings for all Resources in the solution.

 - Required: No
 - Type: object